Man and woman with e-bikes on a mountain

 3

-Integrated in the down tube: This aesthetically pleasing placement better protects the battery from the elements and provides good balance and riding stability.
+This aesthetically pleasing placement protects the battery better from the weather and offers good balance and riding stability.

-Before charging the e-bike battery, we recommend checking the battery for visible damage and allowing it to cool down.
+Before charging the E-Bike battery, we recommend checking the battery for visible damage and allowing it to cool down.
 To avoid damage caused by incorrect chargers and to ensure optimum charging performance, the charger recommended by the manufacturer should be used.
 It is recommended that the battery is charged at around 20-30% residual capacity.
 The e-bike battery only needs to be fully charged when necessary.
 After charging, the battery and charger should be disconnected from the power supply.

-Avoid discharging the battery completely while riding, as deep discharging can shorten the service life of the battery.
+Avoid discharging the battery completely while driving, as deep discharging can shorten the service life of the battery.
 It is also important to ensure that the battery is not charged at temperatures below 0 °C or above 40 °C, as this can damage the cells and shorten the service life.
 Direct sunlight should also be avoided.
 If possible, do not charge the batteries near flammable materials.
-Do not leave the battery unattended during the charging process in order to recognize and avoid possible safety risks at an early stage.
+Do not leave the battery unattended during the charging process in order to recognise and avoid possible safety risks at an early stage.

 It is recommended to store the battery in a cool, dry place, ideally at temperatures between 10 °C and 20 °C. Storing the battery in the cellar or garage is better than storing it indoors due to the cool temperatures.
 If the e-bike is not used for a longer period of time, the battery should be kept at around 50-70% charge, removed from the e-bike and stored separately.
 A charge level between 30 and 60 % is ideal.